-To better understand the present landscape of EV consideration and adoption in Canada, Volvo Car Canada Ltd. commissioned a research about Canadian’s interest in buying electric vehicles.
-Over 70% of participants in the survey who test drove a full electric or plug-in hybrid electric vehicle (PHEV) were convinced to seriously consider making a purchase after the experience.
+To better understand the present landscape of EV consideration and adoption in Canada, Volvo Car Canada Ltd. commissioned research about Canadian’s interest in buying electric vehicles.
+Over 70% of participants in the survey who test-drove a full electric or plug-in hybrid electric vehicle (PHEV) were convinced to seriously consider making a purchase after the experience.

 As Canada moves toward a more electric future, this highlights the need of providing test drives and facilitating first-hand experience and access to EVs for the next generation of drivers.